zvenyach-llc/zvenyach.com/content/blog/recipient-profiles-in-usaspending.md

 ## There's still more to come

-In Even though the tool is incredibly powerful, the linking between the recipient tool and underlying awards data seems to be a work-in-progress.
+Even though the tool is incredibly powerful, the linking between the recipient tool and underlying awards data seems to be a work-in-progress.
 I imagine that, eventually, you'll be able to click and drill down to individual awards from within the profile, and _vice versa_.
 But for now, the tool is a window into what's to come.

 So, what's the third cool thing I refer to in my blog post title?
 I suspected that, because USASpending is an API-driven web application, if you look under the hood, there might be a new API endpoint.
 And it [looks like there's much more to come with the new API version](https://api.usaspending.gov/api/v2/recipient/duns/d9fe644d-d231-ccfe-f705-66f86c48f5f6-P/?year=all):